-Instagram is intensely visual and we process pictures much faster than the written word.
-The next time you visit Instagram, watch at how fast you scroll through images.
-It begins to hit home how short your time is to make an impact.
+Instagram is intensely visual.
+We process images much faster than the written word.
+The next time you visit Instagram watch how fast you scroll through the images.
+It will begin to hit home how short your time is to create an impact with video.

-The original video for our Raindrop Drinking Fountain sponsored post was longer than a minute.
+The original video for our Raindrop Campaign sponsored post was longer than one minute.
 This is too long for the scrolling demands of Instagram.
-It also needs to be in

-You will see this video has a fast pace.
-I have used upbeat intercutting of video and still images, using the Ken Burns effect for movement on photographs.
+The video has a fast pace with the combination of video and still images.
+I used the Ken Burns effect to generate movement in photographs.